fkoehler42/rainfall/level4/walkthrough.md

 AAAA b7ff26b0 bffff784 b7fd0ff4 00000000 00000000 bffff748 0804848d bffff540 00000200 b7fd1ac0 b7ff37d0 41414141
 ```

-Knowing that the 12th argument is the beginning of our buffer, we have to find a way to make `printf` write 16930116 byt1es before using the `%n` conversion.
+Knowing that the 12th argument is the beginning of our buffer, we have to find a way to make `printf` write 16930116 bytes before using the `%n` conversion.
 To do so, we use the field width modifier of `printf` on the last `%x` conversion, as we did previously on each one to print the stack content with an eight characters padding.

 But before, we prepare our string without this padding to write its length to `eax` and get it with gdb.